Real1tyy/Periodix-Planner/docs-site/docs/quickstart.md

    - **Quarterly**: `YYYY-[Q]Q` (default)
    - **Yearly**: `YYYY` (default)

-## 🚀 Step 6: Generate Your First Notes
+## Step 6: Generate your first notes

-Now you're ready to generate notes!
 You have two options:

 ### Option A: Generate for Today
 1. Open the **Command Palette** (Ctrl/Cmd + P)